getgrav/grav-learn/pages/13.security/02.developers/docs.md

     category: docs
 ---

 When creating a plugin or theme for Grav, it is not only important to follow best practices, but to consider whether your work opens up any avenues of attack for potential intruders to a site.
-As Grav is a flat-file CMS and reliant on few dependencies, it is by nature more secure than similar systems, but insecure channels can be created inadvertantly.
+As Grav is a flat-file CMS and reliant on few dependencies, it is by nature more secure than similar systems, but insecure channels can be created inadvertently.

 ## Best practices